react-cosmos/react-cosmos/README.md

 Also make sure to:
 - Run `cosmos` with `NODE_ENV=development`
+- Create the `src/components` directory and place your components there, or change componentPaths option to match your existing structure.
 - Put [proxies](#proxies) in the `src` dir–the only place included by the CRA Babel loader

 *CRA + Cosmos example: [Flatris](https://github.com/skidding/flatris)*